-The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Mr J Lawrenson.
-We have a deputy designated safeguarding lead (s), Mrs N Bolton, Mrs H Morton, Mrs S Griffiths to ensure there is appropriate cover for this role at all times.
+5.2 The school's Designated Safeguarding Lead (DSL) with overall designated responsibility for safeguarding is Mr J Lawrenson (Headteacher).
+We have a deputy designated safeguarding lead (s), (NAMES) to ensure there is appropriate cover for this role at all times.
 The responsibilities of all Designated Safeguarding Lead are described in Appendix A.

-The Designated Safeguarding Lead will be on our school's leadership team and their role of Designated Safeguarding Lead will be explicit in their job description.
+The Designated Safeguarding Lead will be on our school's leadership team and their role of Designated Safeguarding Lead (and the deputy) will be explicit in their job description.
 This person should have the appropriate authority and be given the time, funding, training, resources and support to provide advice and support to other staff on child welfare and Safeguarding matters, to take part in strategy discussions and inter-agency meetings - and/or to support other staff to do so - and to contribute to the assessment of children.
 The designated safeguarding lead (and any deputies) are most likely to have a complete safeguarding picture and be the most appropriate person to advise on the response to safeguarding concerns.
-(KCSIE, 2020).
+(KCSIE, 2021).